 E-Learning Trends Sina Burghardt · 2 years ago

-Basic employee training such as compliance is a recurring issue in almost every business.
-Training concerning laws, orders, and company guidelines is often mandatory and needs to be proven by means of certificates.
+You are probably familiar with the situation: Basic employee training such as compliance is a recurring issue, surely also in your company.
+Training concerning laws, regulations, and company guidelines is often mandatory and your employees must prove that they are certified.
 In this article, you can read how to put compliance training into practice effectively and how to make it profitable, using Coursepath LMS.

 Violations of the code of conduct can entrain criminal charges and administrative fines, and also stain the company’s reputation.
 This makes it even more important to communicate compliance training in a way that is long lasting and comprehensible to sensitize employees for risks and penalties.
-Therefore, compliance training needs to be taken very seriously.
-The following tips help creating a modern compliance training that is practical and up-to-date.
+In this way, these relevant topics can be better integrated into everyday work.
+So you should not take compliance training for your employees lightly.
+The following tips will help you to design compliance training in a modern way.

-Ideally, compliance training is designed to serve as instructions and support for critical situations in the work routine of the employees, that they additionally can easily access again if required.
-This way, employees are especially motivated to successfully complete their compliance training.
-They directly gain a profit from the training as they learn how to cope with specific situations in a protected environment, which prevents them from threatening the integrity of the company due to their decisions.
-Thus, employees are effectively prepared for their everyday work and can establish direct links from online training to practical application at work.
+Ideally, you should prepare your compliance training in such a way that your employees receive instructions and support for critical situations in their daily work.
+They can then easily access the content again and again as required.
+This motivates your employees in particular to successfully complete the compliance training.
+They benefit directly from the training because they can learn to deal with certain situations in a protected environment without their decisions endangering the integrity of the company.
+As a result, employees are effectively prepared for their day-to-day work and can draw direct links between online training and practical application at work.

 You own a compliance academy with multiple courses.
 Your participants start off with a basic training that every employee has to complete.
 All subsequent topics build on this course.
 They are more detailed and tailored to the needs of employees of specific departments.
 Since participants can be assigned to different groups, enrolling to courses based on group membership is an easy way to achieve a kind of “mix & match” of courses and employee groups.